 During a crisis or incident that disrupts normal university operations, the university has procedures in place to communicate with faculty, staff, students and members of the media and public as needed.

-University Police and the Office of University Communications are authorized to communicate emergency information on behalf of the university using approved communication channels (e.g. "UB Alert").
+University Police and the Division of University Communications are authorized to communicate emergency information on behalf of the university using approved communication channels (e.g. "UB Alert").
 These channels may include: university email, text messaging, UB websites, news releases, electronic campus signage and emergency phone lines.
 For more information about UB’s emergency communications channels and procedures, go to the emergency website.

 During a weather emergency or other event that disrupts normal university operations, University Communications staff will reach out to members of the media to engage their assistance in notifying the public.